BArch DipArch RIBA

 After studying architecture at Heriot-Watt University and St John's College, Cambridge, John taught architecture at the Caribbean School of Architecture in Jamaica where he also worked on the restoration of Trafalgar House for the Foreign and Commonwealth Office.

-John has been part of Nicholas Hare Architects since 1996 and became a partner in 2012.
+John has been part of Nicholas Hare Architects since 1996.
 He recently completed the Serlby Park Academy and is currently responsible for the Milton Keynes Museum Project and our proposals for the National Museum of Ras al Khiamah in the UAE.